nanoc/nanoc.app/content/docs/tutorial.md

 The frontmatter is formatted as YAML.
 If you are unfamiliar with YAML, check out the [YAML cookbook](http://www.yaml.org/YAML_for_ruby.html).
 There are no pre-defined attributes in nanoc, and you are free to invent your own attributes.

-Change the value of the `title` attribute to something else:
+Change the value of the <span class="attribute">title</span> attribute to something else:

 <pre><code class="language-yaml">---
 title: "Denis’ Guide to Awesomeness"